Mattel: Company reorganization and production partnerships

+In December 2024, Mattel released the Barbie Deluxe Style line, which focused heavily on the Barbiecore trend and Glam aesthetics.
+This line was released on the Mattel Creations website.

+In May 2025, Mattel released the first Mattel Brick Shop building set, in collaboration with the Hot Wheels brand.

-On June 2, 2025, Mattel announced a combination of its audiovisual divisions, Mattel Films and Mattel Television (alternatively known internally as Mattel Television Studios), into a successor division named Mattel Studios, which will not only serve both functions, but also discontinue them as separate divisions within the company.
-This could be seen as a revival of the brand/banner Mattel used occasionally or sparingly between 2011 and 2013 in place of their logo in the end credits for media entries for Monster High, Ever After High and Polly Pocket.
-Consequently, productions in development at both Mattel Films and Mattel Television will be absorbed into/transferred to this division.
-With the announcement, Mattel promoted and transferred the head of their filming division, Mattel Films, Robbie Brenner, to the new division as president and its chief content officer.
-Mattel Studios also named former Legendary Entertainment executive vice president of television and digital media, Jennifer Breslow, the head of its television section and Darian Lanzetta, a former motion picture literary agent at the Creative Artists Agency (CAA) and Tom McNulty, former principal/president at MC Squared Media as co-heads of its filming section.
-All three are expected to report to Brenner in the future media decisions of Mattel.
+On June 2, 2025, Mattel announced the combining of its audiovisual production divisions, Mattel Films and Mattel Television (internally known as Mattel Television Studios), into a successor division named Mattel Studios, which would perform both functions; these divisions were discontinued as separate units within the company.
+This combination could be seen as a revival of the brand (and banner) that Mattel used occasionally between 2011 and 2013, in place of the main corporate logo in the closing credits of media products for the Monster High, Ever After High, and Polly Pocket franchises.
+Consequently, productions in development at both Mattel Films and Mattel Television would be absorbed into (or transferred to) the new division.
+Along with the announcement, Mattel promoted and transferred the head of its filming division (Mattel Films), Robbie Brenner, to the new division as president and chief content officer.
+Mattel Studios also named former Legendary Entertainment executive vice president of television and digital media, Jennifer Breslow, as the head of its television section; Mattel also named Darian Lanzetta, a former motion picture literary agent at the Creative Artists Agency (CAA), and Tom McNulty, former principal/president at MC Squared Media, as co-heads of its filming section.
+All three were expected to report to Brenner on Mattel's future media decisions.

-On July 8, 2025, Mattel launches the first ever Barbie doll with type-1 diabetes, along with two additional new dolls: Peloton fitness instructor, Robin Arzon from the US and model Lila Moss from the UK.
+On July 8, 2025, Mattel launched the first Barbie doll with type-1 diabetes, along with two new dolls: Peloton fitness instructor Robin Arzon from the U.S., and model Lila Moss from the UK.

-In 2025, Mattel collaborated with Italian fashion brand GCDS on a limited-edition Polly Pocket-inspired collection.
-On August 14, Mattel launched a One-of-a-Kind Barbie Doll to celebrate its 80th anniversary with the 80th year of the Independence of Indonesia.
+In February 2025, Mattel reacquired the global license to produce DC Comics-themed toys, including action figures and play sets, through a multi-year agreement with Warner Bros.
+Discovery that begins during the second half of 2026.
+On August 14, Mattel launched a One-of-a-Kind Barbie Doll to celebrate its 80th anniversary, coinciding with the 80th anniversary of the Independence of Indonesia.

+In 2025, Mattel announced that it was adding a Ken doll modeled after LeBron James to its Barbie toy line.
+The doll was an inch taller than a standard Ken doll.

+In February 2026, Paramount named Mattel as its master toy licensee for Paramount's Teenage Mutant Ninja Turtles franchise, thereby replacing the company Playmates Toys.
+That same month, Mattel announced the acquisition of NetEase's stake in the Mattel163 game development company for $159 million.
+This acquisition granted Mattel full ownership of the business following previous collaboration with NetEase on the development studio.
+The transaction was expected by the end of the first quarter in 2026.